kheeklab/privacyidea-docker/README.md

 ## Container Lifecycle and API

-At a high level, the container starts Tomcat with Liferay deployed on it.
+At a high level, the container starts Supervisd with privacyIDEA deployed on it.
 Additionally, however, the container entry point provides an API for executing these use cases:

   - Invoking scripts
   - Configuring NGINX and privacyIDEA